-Miss Caron, a charming, charismatic, bright and intelligent actress, had been living in Paris for several decades when I met her for this interview in 1999 in her spacious and nicely designed apartment, after she had just returned from Japan where she had attended a film festival.
-At that time, she was less frequently in the international spotlights compared to the 1950s or the 1960s, but at age 68 then, she was still as energetic as ever, travelling the world, attending film festivals.
+Miss Caron, a charming, charismatic, bright, and intelligent actress, had been living in Paris for several decades when I met her for this interview in 1999 in her spacious and nicely designed apartment after she had just returned from Japan where she had attended a film festival.
+At that time, she was less frequently in the international spotlights compared to the 1950s or the 1960s, but at age 68 then, she was still as energetic as ever, traveling the world, attending film festivals.
 And now, in her early 80s, she still seems to be doing great!

 When you arrived in Hollywood at age eighteen, were you ready to step into this glamorous world of the American film industry?

-So you made “An American in Paris” which became a legendary musical, and later you were the star in “Gigi” , another Hollywood classic.
+So you made “An American in Paris,” which became a legendary musical.
+Later, you were the star in “Gigi” , another Hollywood classic.
 Is it correct to say that “West Side Story,” released only three years after “Gigi,” marked the end of the old Hollywood musicals and introduced an entirely new approach?

 And from then on, you gradually expanded your own repertoire as well with dramatic parts, proving you didn’t need dancing shoes to keep moviegoers fascinated?